hlabathems/share_my_codes/README.md

-Some of the codes I have written as part of my Ph.D thesis.
+Some of my favorite codes.